liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

 Generic Linear Solvers in SUNDIALS
 -------------------------------------

-In this section, we describe five generic linear solver code modules that are included in ARKode, but which are of potential use as generic packages in themselves, either in conjunction with the use of ARKode or separately.
+In this section, we describe six generic linear solver code modules that are included in ARKode.
+While these may be used in conjunction with ARKode, they may also be used separately as generic packages in themselves.
 These generic linear solver modules in SUNDIALS are organized in two families of solvers, the DLS family, which includes direct linear solvers appropriate for sequential computations; and the SPILS family, which includes scaled preconditioned iterative (Krylov) linear solvers.
 The solvers in each family share common data